 I have lived in a compassionate community my whole life, but I have never experienced love like this.

 Trippers stay in double rooms (2 beds) in the Care Centre and eat in the Care Centre dining hall.
 Costs vary, depending on airfare, and include transportation to/from/within Kenya, room, and board.
-Anyone in good health from 16 years old and up is welcome to join the service trip.
+Anyone in good health from 16 years old and up is welcome to inquire about joining the trip.

 Explore the links below to learn more about the Orphan Project of Kakamega.